lamamamumu/Database-of-wiki-by-keyword/README.md

 # Database-of-wiki-by-keyword
-Pull data from wikis in database format.
+Pull data from Wiki in a database format and categorize it.
+In this article we are going to talk about the royal family.